 We currently have spaces for all strings and all brass (particularly trombones), but winds are a bit full -- maybe a bassoon or an oboe might squeeze in.
 Please email us if you're interested in joining and someone will get in touch.

-Rehearsals are at the Stockbridge Parish Church, on Saxe Coburg Street in Edinburgh, every Thursday at 7:30 p.m.
-We play two terms, one from September through December, and one from January through May, as well as a more informalshort session in the summer.
+Rehearsals are at the Stockbridge Parish Church, on Saxe Coburg Street in Edinburgh, Thursdays at 7:30 p.m.
+We play two terms, one from September through December, and one from January through May.

 Stockbridge Parish Church